 In a Power BI report, you can sort most visualizations alphabetically by the names of the categories in the chart, or by the numeric values of each category.
 For example, this chart is sorted by the category store name.

 It's easy to change the sort from a category (store name) to a value (sales per square feet) instead.

-- Select the ellipses (...) and choose Sort by Sales Per Sq Ft.
+Select the ellipsis (...) and choose Sort by > Sales Per Sq Ft.

 Sorting using other criteria

 Sometimes, you want to sort your visual using a different field or other criteria.
 For example, you might want to sort by month (and not in alphabetical order) or you might want to sort by entire numbers instead of by digit (example, 0, 1, 9, 20 and not 0, 1, 20, 9).